-A total of 972 written warnings were issued to businesses for various contraventions of the hygiene regulations.
-This is approximately 81% of businesses receiving a written warning, following an on-site intervention.
-This is consistent with pre-pandemic years.
+A total of 1240 written warnings were issued to businesses for various contraventions of the hygiene regulations.
+This is approximately 30% of businesses receiving a written warning, following an on-site intervention.
+This is has been a slight increase on the pre-pandemic years.